 The TEA (for statewide assessments) or District Special Education Administration (for Districtwide assessments) must provide the ARD Committee with a clear explanation of the difference between alternate assessments and those based on grade-level academic achievement standards.
+The ARD Committee must also complete TEA's STAAR 2 Alternate Participation Requirements form to determine if the student qualifies for alternative statewide assessments.
+TEA (for statewide assessments) or District Special

-The TEA (for statewide assessments) or District Special Education Administration (for Districtwide assessments) will inform the parents of students selected to take an alternate assessment that their child's achievement will be measured based on alternate academic achievement standards.
+Education Administration (for Districtwide assessments) will inform the parents of students selected to take an alternate assessment that their child's achievement will be measured based on alternate academic achievement standards.
 The TEA or District Special Education Administration must also provide the ARD Committee, including the student's parent, information about how the student's education may be impacted due to taking an alternate assessment.
 For example, a student who takes an alternate assessment may not meet the requirements for a regular high school diploma or may be delayed in receiving a diploma.
 However, the TEA or District Special Education Administration shall not preclude a student from attempting to complete the regular high school diploma requirements.